JordanConallLuthaisWright/CRM-Finance-Loan-Tracking-Excel-Based-Client-Feedback-and-Loan-Management-System/README.md

 ---

+## **Context**

+*In small and medium-sized firms, Excel is often used for customer feedback tracking due to its accessibility and familiar interface.
+While not as advanced as CRM platforms like Slack, HubSpot, Salesforce, or Zoho, Excel serves as a practical tool for collecting and organizing preliminary feedback before integration into larger systems.
+This project explores how VBA macros and Excel functions, such as VLOOKUP, can enhance automation for CRM officers, sales teams, and data managers, streamlining feedback tracking and management.*

+---

 ## **Features & Capabilities**
 - **Automated Client Feedback Logging** – VBA scripts capture and timestamp customer interactions.
 - **Loan Tracking & Account Management** – Automates loan data updates and debt monitoring.